 - Graduate Fellowship Addressing Labor Shortages and Systems Understanding of Infrastructure

-For full-time students in the Masters of Systems Engineering program, this fellowship focuses on the need for rebuilding infrastructure in the US.
+Full-time students in the Master of Science in Systems Engineering program are eligible for this fellowship focusing on the need for rebuilding infrastructure in the US.
 Managing these projects requires special skills using systems thinking approaches and methodologies to understand the dynamic interaction between project components combined with effective techniques to combat inherent risks.

 Those interested in learning more can contact Sherry Levin at email@example.com.

 The Bridge to the Doctorate (BTD) Fellowship Program funded by the National Science Foundation is committed to engaging students from underrepresented populations (African American, Native American and Latino) in graduate study within science, technology, engineering, and mathematics fields of study.
 For more information on this program please visit the Bridge to the Doctorate webpage.